Santigold

 Santi White (born September 25, 1976), known professionally as Santigold (formerly Santogold), is an American singer and songwriter.
 Her debut studio album, Santogold (2008), was released by Atlantic Records and met with widespread critical praise for its cross-genre blending of dub, new wave, and hip hop music.
 Its second single, "L.E.S.
 Artistes", peaked within the top 40 of the UK Singles Chart.

 Her second album, Master of My Make-Believe (2012), was met with continued positive reception and peaked at number 21 on the Billboard 200.
 It spawned the single "Disparate Youth", which entered the Bubbling Under Hot 100 and moderately entered charts in several countries.
 Her third album, 99¢ (2016), her second mixtape, I Don't Want: The Gold Fire Sessions (2018), and her fourth album, Spirituals (2022), were each met with continued praise.
 The latter was described by The Guardian as a "whirlwind album full of feeling and fervour".

-Additionally, Santigold has collaborated with artists including Beastie Boys, Jay-Z, Kanye West, Drake, Mark Ronson, David Byrne, Karen O, Tyler, the Creator, ASAP Rocky, and Diplo.
+Additionally, Santigold has collaborated with artists including Beastie Boys, Jay-Z, Kanye West, Drake, Mark Ronson, David Byrne, Karen O, Tyler, the Creator, ASAP Rocky, The Lonely Island, and Diplo.
 Her awards include "Best Breakthrough Artist" at the 2008 NME Awards, and the Vanguard Award at 2009 ASCAP Awards.